vinceperkins/vinceperkins.github.io/_posts/2022-06-24-mbta-data-app.md

 ## Conclusion

-The flow chart below summarizes the process of capturing data from the MBTA API and propogating that data to a MySQL database and MongoDB database.
+The flow chart below summarizes the process of capturing data from the MBTA API and propagating that data to a MySQL database and MongoDB database.

 ![Dataflow](/posts/20220624/dataflow.png){: width="1086" height="542"}